 Hong Kong has published its long-awaited Code of Practice for third party funders and announced that amendments to the Arbitration Ordinance, which permit funding of Hong Kong arbitrations, will come fully into force on 1 February 2019.
-However, similar amendments to the Mediation Ordinance (Cap.
-620) have been deferred for further consultation.
+However, proposed amendments to the Mediation Ordinance (Cap.
+620) regarding non-Hong Kong mediations, costs and disclosure of mediation communications have been deferred for further consultation.

 For more information, please contact Briana Young or Anita Phillips.

 The Civil Justice Council’s ADR working group has released its final report on ADR and Civil Justice, following consultation on its interim report released last year.
 The broad mandate of the review was “to maintain the search for the right relationship between civil justice and ADR” and to promote debate over possible reforms.

 The report includes various recommendations aimed at improving the awareness of ADR (both in the general public and in the professions/judiciary) and the availability of ADR (both in terms of funding/logistics and regulation of the professionals involved).